Nike Girls Basketball Camp University of Maryland Eastern Shore

 Camp Director Fred Batchelor

 During the 2016-17 season, Batchelor's bunch finished 13-16 (6-10 MEAC) overall and placed eleventh in league play.
-Before the season, he witnessed Moengaroa Subritzky collect Preseason All-MEAC First Team honors.
+Before the season, he saw Moengaroa Subritzky collect Preseason All-MEAC First Team honors.
 In December, Maryland Eastern Shore won the 2016 FAU Holiday Tournament by defeating Saint Francis (Pa.) and Florida Atlantic.
 Guards Ciani Byrom and Mariah McCoy were named to the All-Tournament Team.
-In March, the club upsetted in-state rival No. 6 Coppin State in the MEAC Tournament First Round.
+In March, the club upset in-state rival No. 6 Coppin State in the MEAC Tournament First Round.

 Maryland Eastern Shore wrapped up its 2015-16 campaign with a 12-17 (10-6 MEAC) overall record and a sixth-place finish in the MEAC standings.
 The squad won double-digit victories in conference play for the first time in seven seasons.
 Furthermore, Coach Batchelor witnessed two student-athletes receive all-conference postseason honors.
 Moengaroa Subritzky earned All-MEAC First Team honors while freshman Ciani Byrom took a spot on the MEAC All-Rookie Team.
 Also, he coached the program's all-time shot block leader Alexis Udoji.
 The Massachusetts-native ended her career with 253 rejections.